Bangladesh Railway: Diesel

 Bangladesh Railway's fleet of diesel locomotives includes both diesel-electric and diesel-hydraulic machines.
 In 2007, there were 77 broad gauge diesel-electric locomotives.
 In 2012, Bangladesh Railway ordered 16 new broad gauge locomotives of 3100 hp from Banaras Locomotive Works, India.
 There were also 208 metre gauge diesel-electric locomotives including those of classes 2000, 2600, 2700, and 2900.
 The total number was 285.

+In 2013, the government purchased 20 sets of diesel-electric multiple unit (DEMU) trains from China for the first time, aiming to improve short-distance train travel services.
+However, all 20 DEMU sets have been abandoned ten years later due to lack of maintenance.

 In 2019, 40 EMD GT42ACLs were ordered from Progress Rail.

-On 27 July 2020 Indian Railways (IR) handed over 10 WDM-3D diesel locomotives to Bangladesh Railway under its "grant assistance" plan.
-The vehicles cost an estimated ₹600m ($US 8m) to manufacture.
+On 27 July 2020 and 24 May 2023 Indian Railways (IR) handed over 10 and 20 WDM-3D diesel locomotives to Bangladesh Railway under its "grant assistance" plan.
+The vehicles cost an estimated ₹600 million ($US 8 million) to manufacture.

 Steam

 A small number of steam locomotives are preserved in Bangladesh.